pnilan/running_log/README.md

 # Running Log

-This is a little project to create a running log personalized for myself.
-I will hopefully be adding on features such as data visualization and perhaps adding a running route feature.
-The goal is to develop my own app that has all the features that other sites charge extra for.
+This is a Ruby on Rails project to create a running log.
+The running log is focused on the elite athlete that does not need all the extra features of modern running log web applications.
+This app provides the ability to add completed and future activities.
+Activities take on a run type (Easy, Endurance, Fartlek, Tempo, etc) and duration/distance/pace along with notes.
+A weekly chart was added onto the dashboard home using [ChartJS](http://chartjs.org).

+## Upcoming Features

+- Dynamic charts to analyze performance over a selected period of time.
+One will be able to filter based on activity type, distance, date, and activity feel.
+- Races
+- Track shoe mileage
+- Routes